Picardy: Language and culture

 Historically, the region of Picardy has a strong and proud cultural identity.
-The Picard (local inhabitants and traditionally speakers of the Picard language) cultural heritage includes some of the most extraordinary Gothic churches (Amiens and Beauvais cathedrals or Saint-Quentin basilica), distinctive local cuisine (including ficelle picarde, flamiche aux poireaux, tarte au maroilles), beer (including from Péronne's de Clercq brewery) and traditional games and sports, such as the longue paume (ancestor of tennis), as well as danses picardes and its own bagpipes, called the pipasso.
+The Picard (local inhabitants and traditionally speakers of the Picard language) cultural heritage includes Gothic churches (Amiens and Beauvais cathedrals or Saint-Quentin basilica), local cuisine (including ficelle picarde, flamiche aux poireaux, tarte au maroilles), beer (including from Péronne's de Clercq brewery) and traditional games and sports, such as the longue paume (ancestor of tennis), as well as danses picardes and its own bagpipes, called the pipasso.

 The villages of Picardy have a distinct character, with their houses made of red bricks, often accented with a "lace" of white bricks.
 A minority of people still speak the Picard language, one of the languages of France, which is also spoken in Artois (Nord-Pas de Calais région).
 "P'tit quinquin", a Picard song, is a symbol of the local culture (and of that of Artois).

 Picardy is arguably the birthplace of Gothic architecture, housing six of the world's greatest examples of Gothic cathedrals, which span the history of Gothic architecture in its entirety.
 Amiens Cathedral, standing as the largest cathedral in Europe, which according to John Ruskin is the "Pantheon of Gothic architecture", could house Notre-Dame de Paris twice over.
 It was built in as little as 50 years.
 Picardy also holds the tallest transept in the history of the Gothic period; this transept is located in Saint-Pierre cathedral in Beauvais, Oise.

 The Museum of Picardy in Amiens, built between 1855 and 1867, houses a vast array of great works, spanning the centuries and ranging from archaeology from ancient Greece and Egypt to modern works of Pablo Picasso.
 The museum was closed until the end of 2019 for building work.

-Although Picardy is one of the least-known regions in France, its influence from art and most certainly architecture is vivid throughout the world.